DarkJibe/PyAnts/README.md

 # PyAnts
-A ants colony simulator in Python
+A ants colony simulator in Python (PyQt)